 - Click Next to open the Configuration page.

 - Select the rule name to edit, or to add a policy rule, click Add Policy Rule.

 Option Description If a user's network range is Verify that the network range is correct, If adding a rule, select the network range. and user accessing content from Select the device type that this rule manages.
-When the Workspace ONE app is used to access Workspace ONE and resources, create the first rule with Workspace ONE app configured as the device type. and user belongs to groups If this access rule is going to apply to specific groups, search for the groups in the search box.
+When the Workspace ONE Intelligent Hub app is used to access Workspace ONE and resources, create the first rule with Apps on Workspace ONE Intelligent Hub configured as the device type. and user belongs to groups If this access rule is going to apply to specific groups, search for the groups in the search box.